dmielcarek/25Live/Readme.md

 Microsoft .Net Framework 4.5, IIS 7.5, Visual Studio 2013 editor, C#, Entity Framework 6.0.

 ## Feature Set
-   1. Run application any number of times to create Datain file named as current Year Quarter.
+   1. Run application any number of times to create Datain file named as defined in the config concatenated with the Year Quarter.
    2. Move existing file into Archive (rename it to originalName+Timestamp).
    3. Scheduled task to automatically run the application every quarter.